Schwinger mechanism of magnon-antimagnon pair production on magnetic field inhomogeneities and the bosonic Klein effect: Some details of scalar field quantization in the presence of critical potential steps

 Let us find one-particle mean values of fluxes of the kinetic energy and the effective charge through the surfaces\ $x=x_{\mathrm{L}}$\ and\ $x=x_{ \mathrm{R}}$, given by Eqs. (\ref{a14}), in the range $\Omega _{3}$.
 With the help of Eq. (\ref{d10}) we obtain: \begin{widetext}

-\end{widetext}Taking into account the space separation of magnons and antimagnons in the region $S_{\mathrm{R}}$ and $S_{\mathrm{L}}$, one can use the mean values (\ref{a15}) in order to distinguish initial and final states in the range $\Omega _{3}$.
+\end{widetext}Taking into account the space separation of magnons and antimagnons in the region $S_{\mathrm{R}}$ and $S_{\mathrm{L}}$, one can use the mean values (\ref{a15}) to distinguish initial and final states in the range $\Omega _{3}$.

 The QFT operators of the effective charge (magnetic moment) current density $ \hat{J}_{x}$\ and energy flux density $v_{s}\hat{T}^{10}$\ flowing\ through the surfaces $x=x_{\mathrm{L}}$\ and $x=x_{\mathrm{R}}$, that were introduced above in the framework of the approximation under consideration, are time-independent.
 It is clear that these operators are defined up to certain $C$-numbers, which may affect explicit forms of the corresponding vacuum means.{ \ }This circumstance allows one to relate matrix elements of these operators with matrix elements of the corresponding exact strong-field{ \ }QED\ operators (which are time-dependent in the presence of the time-dependent field\ $E_{\mathrm{pristine}}$).
 This can be done based on the following physical considerations:{ \ }Let us consider a relation of the time-independent quantity $J_{x}^{\mathrm{cr}}$, obtained in the framework of approximation under consideration, to the matrix elements of the time-dependent longitudinal component $\hat{J}_{x}^{ \mathrm{true}}\left( t\right) $ of an exact current density operator of the strong-field QED{ .\ }According to the general theory the difference $ \delta J_{x}^{\mathrm{true}}$ of the true final vacuum from the initial one is due to the contribution of the current density of the created particles and antiparticles,{ \ }